AparajitaM05/Code_DSA/README.md

 # Code_DSA
-This repository is gonna store all of my codes which I'll do while practicing and the answers of leetcode and codeforces solution.
+This repository is gonna store all of my codes which I'll do while practicing and the answers of leetcode and codeforces contest.